frconor-ebook/meditations/_posts/2025-07-15-love-for-the-church-st-pius-x.md

 Have I ever got my head chopped off for the Church?
 Some people have done so!

 In that same document, *Christifideles laici*, a wonderful document to take and read of John Paul II--"\[Christ's Faithful Laity\]"--in the midst of temporal cares, do we have a living consciousness, he said, "of being members of the Church, of a personal, irreplaceable, and non-transferable task entrusted to us for the good of all?"
-(John Paul II, Apostolic Exhortation, *Christifideles laici*, Point 28).

 There's a phrase in Scripture that says, "If you knew the gift of God..." *Si scires donum Dei* (John 4:10).
 If you realized the great gift that God has given to us, the talents, the truths---all of this, God will ask us to account for.